 Mats and Jacks: These will be in containers in the gazebo.
 Mats and jacks must be sanitised before use, and when returning them after use.
 Sanitising spray, hand gel and paper towel will be available in the gazebo.

-PLAYERS SHOULD NOT: Pick up a bowl which does not belong to them; Moisten their hands with saliva before delivery; Shake hands, high five, or have any physical contact with other people on or around the green.
+PLAYERS SHOULD NOT: Pick up a bowl which does not belong to them; Moisten their hands with saliva before delivery;

 Members who have COVID-19 symptoms or from a household where someone displays symptoms, should stay at home, and follow NHS guidance.
 No one who is self-isolating should attend the club.